Fun Things To Do In Bahrain With Family

 How to get around in Bahrain

-Getting around Bahrain is pretty straightforward.
-The city’s public bus system is widespread, very safe, and links most of the main towns and residential neighborhoods.
 Public buses run from 6:00 AM to 9:00 PM daily and typically come by every 10 – 15 minutes.
 Each trip typically costs BD0.3.
 Going around the city by bus is a great way to engage in Bahrain sightseeing with your kids.

-Top 10 Places to visit in Bahrain
+Top 10 Places to Visit in Bahrain

 Ahmed Al Fatih Grand Mosque

-Al Fatih is the grandest mosque in Bahrain and was built in honour of Sheikh Ahmed Bin Muhammad Bin Khalifa, who is known as the patron of modern Bahrain.
+Al Fatih is the grandest mosque in Bahrain and was built in honour of Sheikh Ahmed Bin Muhammad Bin Khalifa, known as modern Bahrain’s patron.
 200 years after Al Fatih saved Bahrain from oppression under the Persians, the foundation stone of the mosque was laid 1983 by one of his descendants.
-Decades after, the mosque remains a place of worship and is also a cultural icon that foreigners are encouraged to explore.

 Drive Laps at the BIC

-Competitive driving is one of the biggest sports in Bahrain and the Bahrain Grand Prix is definitely the biggest sporting event of the year.
+Competitive driving is one of the biggest sports in Bahrain, and the Bahrain Grand Prix is definitely the biggest sporting event of the year.
 While the adults drive laps around the main tracks of the Bahrain International Circuit, the BIC has also constructed a go-karting track so that little people who have dreams of being speedsters can get their own thrills.
-This circuit is only about 300 meters in length and is very safe for children not younger than seven years old.
-While the little speedsters zip around the tracks with glee, their parents can also go to the adult tracks where they can test out a variety of awesome supercars.

-Learn more at www.bahraingp.com/karting/
+Learn more at bahraingp.com

 Go to Prince Khalifa bin Salman Park